leathrum/asciisvg-f/README.md

         foreign([-1,1],"\\(f(x)=\\sin(x)\\)")

+* The preprocessors for MathJax and ASCIIMathML clash when using the `ASCIIMathML-svg.js` version, so when using the `agraph...endagraph` or `\begin{graph}...\end{graph}` syntax with MathJax TeX input in the `"foreign string"`, you must protect the ASCIIsvg code from the MathJax preprocessor by enclosing it in an element with the `class` attribute set to `class="tex2jax_ignore"`.
+In this case, though, there must be at least one MathJax TeX expression *outside* the `tex2jax_ignore` element -- if there isn't, then MathJax won't realize that there is anything to process, won't finish initializing, and thus won't be available for the `Typeset()` call later.
+The MathJax expression outside the ASCIIsvg may be empty and may be made invisible by placing it in a zero-size element in the page.
+See the `test.html` file for an example.
 * *Browser Support:*  Tested in Firefox and Chrome, probably also works in Safari and Opera.
 In order for a browser to support this, the browser must support SVG and in particular the `foreignObject` element and must allow JavaScript to manipulate the DOM for the `foreignObject` element.
 This is known to work in Gecko and